FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 Development Plans, namely those in respect of merging Planning Authorities.
 In

-accordance with Section 28 of the Electoral, Local Government and Planning and--- 7
+accordance with Section 28 of the Electoral, Local Government and Planning and
+---
+7

 Development Act, 2013, the Planning Authority proposed **not** to commence the